xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.8=
+New Features:
+* "Mass Edit" on the admin list participants page
+* new field types: Numeric Calculation and Date Calculation
+* CSV imports in the background, avoids timeouts on very large imports
+* recently used fields convenience list in the admin list filter selector
+* new Last Updater ID field records the id of the last user to update a record
+* hidden field value can be determined by literal string in the shortcode

+Also:
+* many minor bug fixes and code optimizations

 = 1.9.7.8 =
 * fixed bug when using search parameters in the URL on a selector field